TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 >> Again, note that moneydance, moneydance_ui, moneydance_data get deleted when your script exits

-- You can use moneydance_this_fm.getResourceAsStream() (proxy) to access files within your extension's mxt file (as of build 3056)
+- You can use moneydance_this_fm.getResourceAsStream() (proxy) to access files within your extension's mxt file (as of MD2024.2 build 5142)

 SWING
-- You have full access to javax swing components - do your own research ;->
+- You have full access to javax swing components - you need to do your own research on this

 - For large scripts, especially  with Swing GUI components you should take care to run all GUI updates on the Swing Event Dispatch Thread (EDT)
   ... and 'heavy' non-GUI code off the EDT.